25 DIY Christmas Decorations Anyone Can Make

 This natural garland is not only an easy-to-assemble DIY Christmas decoration—it’s also a great way to keep the kids busy and feel included.
 Have them gather sprigs of evergreen branches and pine cones from the yard.
 Add in slices of dried citrus, if you desire.
 Then clip them to a length of twine with clothespins.
 As the pieces dry out and become brittle, simply swap them out with fresh pieces.

-Check out seven uniquely Canadian holiday traditions.
+Discover seven uniquely Canadian holiday traditions.

 Pine Cone Centrepiece